German Mills: History

 German Mills is closely associated with the founding of Toronto, then called "Muddy York", and with the early history of Markham, previously called "Mannheim" ("the home of man").

 German Mills was part of Lieutenant Governor John Graves Simcoe's plan to establish a bulwark against a possible American invasion.
-At the time, there was a critical need to find settlers for the province, while at the same time building the capital of York and surrounding areas.
-Simcoe favoured settlements where military township grants allowed soldiers to act as consumers for local markets and town centres.
+At the time, there was a critical need to find settlers for the province, while also building the capital of York and surrounding areas.
+Simcoe favored settlements where military township grants allowed soldiers to act as consumers for local markets and town centers.

 In 1793, German Mills was an agricultural settlement, supplying food for its citizens and the military when Toronto was little more than an outpost in the wilderness.

 When William Moll Berczy led a group of 64 families (182 people) to old York County in the summer of 1794, German Mills became the first significant industrial complex in Markham Township.
-Berczy was a multi-talented entrepreneur with leadership, architectural, engineering and painting skills.
-His group consisted of bakers, blacksmiths, carpenters, shoemakers, weavers, a preacher, a school teacher, a brewer, a cartwright, a locksmith, a miller, a potter, a tanner, stonemasons and farmers.
-At the time, both Toronto and Markham were surrounded by a thick, mature forest of pine, oak, maple and butternut trees, which were ideal for lumber.
+Berczy was a multi-talented entrepreneur with leadership, architectural, engineering, and painting skills.
+His group consisted of bakers, blacksmiths, carpenters, shoemakers, weavers, a preacher, a schoolteacher, a brewer, a cartwright, a locksmith, a miller, a potter, a tanner, stonemasons, and farmers.
+At the time, both Toronto and Markham were surrounded by a thick, mature forest of pine, oak, maple, and butternut trees, which were ideal for lumber.

 In the fall of 1794, William Berczy hired men to erect a large house and a sawmill at what is now German Mills.
 To bring prosperity and new settlers, a warehouse for the Northwest Fur Trade Company was constructed at what later became Unionville, Ontario.
 It served as an intermediate stop for the northern fur trade route on the Nin (Rouge River).